Parents & Support People

 You will attend Parent Orientation on the same date as your student.

-Reservations for students entering Spring 2017 will open in Mid-October.
+Reservations for students entering Summer or Fall 2017 are now open.
 The reservation for parents and support people will be made within your student's reservation.

 Cost to Attend Parent Orientation